rudderlabs/dbt-rudderstack-attribution/README.md

 <br/>

 # dbt-rudderstack-attribution
-This repository contains DBT code related to the Attribution use case.
-We have tried to build a DBT model that can create "session" abstractions on top of web page views of a user on one or more RudderStack web properties.
-The session information from these DBT models can then be used in conjunction with transaction and referrer data for various attribution related analysis.
+This repository contains dbt code related to the Attribution use case.
+We have tried to build a dbt model that can create "session" abstractions on top of web page views of a user on one or more RudderStack web properties.
+The session information from these dbt models can then be used in conjunction with transaction and referrer data for various attribution related analysis.
 |:------|

 Questions?
 Please join our [Slack channel](https://resources.rudderstack.com/join-rudderstack-slack) or read about us on [Product Hunt](https://www.producthunt.com/posts/rudderstack).

 # Why Use dbt-rudderstack-attribution
-Any individual or organization using RudderStack to capture web page view data can use the DBT models available in this repository to create session abstractions of users' web browsing activities.
+Any individual or organization using RudderStack to capture web page view data can use the dbt models available in this repository to create session abstractions of users' web browsing activities.

 # Key Features
-DBT model code for creating session abstractions on top of web page view data captured using RudderStack
+dbt model code for creating session abstractions on top of web page view data captured using RudderStack

 # Get Started
-This repostiory can be imported directly into a DBT project
+This repostiory can be imported directly into dbt project

 # License
 RudderStack dbt-rudderstack-attribution is released under the [MIT License][mit_license].